JohanAberg/vhs-decode/README.md

 [Windows Setup & Usage Docs](https://github.com/oyvindln/vhs-decode/wiki/Windows-Build)

-The ld-tools suite, tbc-video-export and combined exe version of `ld-decode` / `vhs-decode` / `cvbs-decode` / `hifi-decode` which is simply `decode.exe` exists for Windows and is entirely self-contained or portable.
+The ld-tools suite, tbc-video-export and combined EXE version of `ld-decode` / `vhs-decode` / `cvbs-decode` / `hifi-decode` which is simply `decode.exe` exists for Windows and is entirely self-contained or portable.

 This allows the use of ld-analyse's GUI to view TBC files, ld-lds-converter to convert and compress DdD captures inside Windows with drag and drop bat scripts.

-The decode suite can also be built & run natively on Windows 10/11 or built inside [WSL2](https://github.com/oyvindln/vhs-decode/wiki/WSL2-Setup) 22.04.1 LTS (Windows Subsystem for Linux) however issues with larger captures i.g 180gb+ may require expanding the default [virtual disk size](https://docs.microsoft.com/en-us/windows/wsl/vhd-size).
+The decode suite can also be built & ran natively on Windows 10/11 or built inside [WSL2](https://github.com/oyvindln/vhs-decode/wiki/WSL2-Setup) 22.04.1 LTS (Windows Subsystem for Linux) however issues with larger captures i.g 180gb+ may require expanding the default [virtual disk size](https://docs.microsoft.com/en-us/windows/wsl/vhd-size).

 </details>